cjg/GVirtuS/README.md

     #

 **NOTE: In the local configuration GvirtuS Backend and Frontend share the same configuration files.**

-Create a soft link manually in this alpha-version with the follow command:

-    ln -s GVIRTUS_PATH/lib/frontend/libcudart.so GVIRTUS_PATH/lib/frontend/libcudart.so.6.5.14

 Export the dynamic GVirtuS library: